Koopman Model Dimension Reduction via Variational Bayesian Inference and Graph Search: Results

+The first two systems investigated here are subject to artificially added measurement noise, the specifications of which are given in the respective sections.
+The same level of noise is added to all the measured states independently.
+This artificial measurement noise helps to examine our method's robustness against data corruption by evaluating the performance in changing signal to noise ratio (SNR) levels.
+For these two systems, we consider $25$ Monte Carlo (MC) runs for each noise level and display the mean of the MC runs with solid lines.
+The shaded areas represent to the $95\%$ confidence interval for the corresponding color, given when the mean curves correspond to numerically stable results.
+The last experiment includes real data, already corrupt with measurement noise and process noise.
+Therefore, we do not add artificial noise and neither do we undertake a statistical study.
 For all systems, we use the measured states and squared exponential kernels in the dictionary as per \cite{khosravi}.
 The centers of the kernel sections are set as the cluster centers of the training data for a given cluster count.
 For the last system, we also add squared exponentials with periodic exponents to the dictionary.
 For the exponent coefficients and frequencies, we set values of different orders of magnitude to capture both slow and fast tendencies.

-Here, our discussion is on the evaluation of the dictionary and if possible reductions exist.
+Our first performance metric is the one step prediction normalized mean squared error (NMSE) given by:

+where the true states are not corrupted by artificial measurement noise. \begin{revision} We also report the long term prediction NMSE performances of all methods.
+Lastly, we investigate the condition numbers $\kappa$ of identified $\mathbf{A}^T$ in \eqref{eq:KF_blocks}. \end{revision}